Project MH38

 Project Activity

-• Video clips showing different scenarios and different responses to disclosure of self-harm (including analysis of conversations with students, peers and communicating with parents/carers)
+• Two short films showing different scenarios and responses to a disclosure of self-harm in school

 Who was involved?